-Cyber War Games Provides Key Lessons about How Companies Should Respond to Data Breach
+Cyber War Games Provides Key Lessons about How Companies Should Respond to a Data Breach

 Mary Galligan, director of Deloitte & Touche LLP Cyber Risk Services, stressed: “Without that discipline, there might be no business to return to once the crisis has passed.”
 Here are some of the key takeaways:

-- Designate a Crisis Officer – You need someone to direct the response decisions.
+You need someone to direct the data breach response and decisions.
 This might not necessarily be the CEO.

 Be Skeptical About The Information You're Receiving on the Data Breach

 Information and intelligence surrounding the breach will constantly be changing.